eu-digital-identity-wallet/eudi-docs-site/docs/Reference Implementation/Code Contributions.md

 ## Code of Conduct

-Please note that this project is released with a [Contributor Code of Conduct](../Code of Conduct).
+Please note that this project is released under a [Contributor Code of Conduct](../Code of Conduct).
 By participating in this project, you agree to abide by its terms.